JeremyDezalos/data-viz-project/README.md

 > Pre-processing of the data set you chose
 > - Show some basic statistics and get insights about the data

+The dataset contains 7889 admissions that contains an ICD that is related to sepsis.
+The age repartition of this cohort is this:
+[violin chart for the age]
+We can see that no one has a age between 0 and 20.
+This is because the dataset has been anonymized to attempt at the privacy of the subjects.
+Thus, every person with an age less than 20 is represented as being 0 years old.
+Let's look at the outcome of their hospital stay.
+The outcome is defined as positive if the patient survived their stay.
+[bar chart for the outcome]
+Because sepsis is a life-threatening condition, around two thirds of the patients do not survive their stay.
+The time of the stay is also useful to understand the patient's financial status.
+One could argue that wealthy patients can afford to stay longer at the hosptial.
+[violin chat of the time stayed per ethnicity]

+Let's try again and look at the distribution of the patient's insurance [violin chat of the time stayed per insurance]
+We notice that the patients using medicare have a shorter stay in the hospital than patients who have other insurances.

 ### Related work